Montana Master Naturalist

 The course is taught by the MAC’s Master Naturalist Coordinator and certified Montana Master Naturalist Heather Bilden.
 Guest instructors from Rocky Mountain College, MSU-Billings and local government agencies lend their expertise on several of the subjects.
 The classes include lectures, labs, and field trips.
 View a previous course syllabus here: Syllabus MAC S2020 (some elements are subject to change).
 Contact Heather with questions about the course.

 To maintain their certification, Master Naturalists are required to complete 20 hours of volunteer service and 8 hours of continuing education each calendar year.

 If you need the password, contact Master Naturalist Coordinator Heather Bilden.

 Recertification Deadline: January 1.
 For example, if you graduated in 2020, your deadline is Jan.
 1st, 2022.

+Stay in the loop for continuing education & volunteer opportunities in the Billings area.
 Join the Master Naturalist graduate Google Group by contacting Heather Bilden.

 The activity needs to: